greggman/webgl-helpers/README.md

 ## webgl-gl-error-check.js

 Calls `getError` after every function and throws if there was an error.
+Also tries to provide more info about why, for example framebuffer feedback issues, access out of range issues, ...

 * [without script](https://greggman.github.io/webgl-helpers/examples/error-without-helper.html)
 * [with script](https://greggman.github.io/webgl-helpers/examples/error-with-helper.html)